-- o You offer a significant reward. - o The task has a low risk of harm. +1 yourself, you can send you gang to do your dirty work for you (in this case, use the modifications table above).
+You can play out the encounter, or handle it summarily with a dice roll.
+You don't even have to go yourself, you can send you gang to do your dirty work for you (in this case, use the modifications table above).
 If the racketeering Command roll fails, something goes wrong.
 Maybe someone refuses to pay up and attacks you, maybe your gang runs into henchmen of another Boss.
 Details are up to the GM.

-- You will perform the task with them.

-- D You offer no reward at all

-- a The task is obviously lethal.

-- The gang is outnumbered.

-- D The gang is outgunned.

-- D The gang is already hurt.

-- o The gang is going hungry.
+THE COMMAND ROLL vou offer a significant reward. +1 o The task has a low risk of harm. +1 o You will perform the task with them. +2 You offer no reward at all -1 The task is obviously lethal. -2 The gang is outnumbered. -1 -1 o The gang is outgunned.
+The gang is already hurt. -1 The gang is going hungry. -1